6 Dimensions of Data Quality, Examples, and Measurement

 • c.
 Completeness Check – Missing Reference Data Example

-A system might not have all the reference values required for the domain.
-For example, a banker is trying to update a customer account to a “Suspended” state.
-The banker expects three reference values.
+Example: A banker is trying to update a customer account to a “Suspended” state.
+The banker expects three reference values:

 1. Open